AnyLog-co/documentation/04- Southbound Interfaces/04- Industrial Connectors/01- PLC Mapping.md

 ## How AnyLog Defines a PLC

-A **PLC** (Programmable Logic Controller), in AnyLog's terms, is any industrial controller or field device that exposes its data through one of AnyLog's supported client protocols.
+A **PLC** (Programmable Logic Controller), is any industrial controller or field device that  exposes its data through one of AnyLog's supported client protocols.
 AnyLog does not care whether the source is a traditional PLC, an RTU, an outstation, or a sensor gateway — if it speaks **Modbus TCP**, **OPC-UA**, **EtherNet/IP**, or **DNP3**, AnyLog can act as a client against it.

 Every PLC client, regardless of protocol, follows the same shape: